emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 While GCM-SST offers stronger security properties than GCM for a given tag length in multicast or broadcast contexts, it does not behave exactly like an ideal MAC.
 With an ideal MAC, a successful forgery against one recipient allows the attacker to reuse the same forgery against all other recipients.
 In contrast, with GCM, a successful forgery against one recipient enables the attacker to generate an unlimited number of new forgeries for all recipients.

 With GCM-SST, a few successful forgeries against a few recipients allow the attacker to create one new forgery for all other recipients.
 While the total number of forgeries in GCM-SST matches that of an ideal MAC, the diversity of these forgeries is higher.
 To achieve one distinct forgery per recipient with an ideal MAC, the attacker would need to send on average 2<sup>tag_length</sup> forgery attempts to each recipient.
 GCM-SST performs equally well or better than an ideal MAC with length tag_length - log2(r), where r is the number of recipients.
-Thus, in one-to-many scenarios with replay protection.

 # IANA Considerations